Winnie Mandela: Honours and awards

 In 1985, Mandela won the Robert F. Kennedy Human Rights Award along with fellow activists Allan Boesak and Beyers Naudé for their human rights work in South Africa.
 She received a Candace Award for Distinguished Service from the National Coalition of 100 Black Women in 1988.

 In January 2018, the University Council and University Senate of Makerere University, Kampala, Uganda, approved the award of an honorary Doctor of Laws (LLD) degree to Winnie Nomzamo Madikizela-Mandela, in recognition of her fight against apartheid in South Africa.

-In 2021, the Mbizana Local Municipality in the Eastern Cape was officially renamed the Winnie Madikizela-Mandela Local Municipality.
+In 2021, the Mbizana Local Municipality in the Eastern Cape (which includes her birthplace) was officially renamed the Winnie Madikizela-Mandela Local Municipality.
 The town of Brandfort in the Free State was also officially renamed as Winnie Mandela.

 In 2022, the section of the R562 road connecting Midrand with Olifantsfontein, was renamed from Olifantsfontein Road to Winnie Madikizela-Mandela Road by the City of Ekurhuleni in Gauteng.

-On 26 September 2023, William Nicol Drive (forming the M81 road and part of the R511 road) in the City of Johannesburg (from Sandton to Diepsloot) was renamed to Winnie Mandela Drive.
+On 26 September 2023, William Nicol Drive (forming the M81 road and part of the R511 road) in the City of Johannesburg (from Sandton to Diepsloot) in Gauteng was renamed to Winnie Mandela Drive.